jorgedlcruz/zimbra-rocket/README.md

 You must also configure Rocket chat like so:
 ![Zimbra Rocket](https://raw.githubusercontent.com/Zimbra-Community/zimbra-rocket/master/img/zimbra-rocket-iframe.png)
 Be careful, as you can easily lock yourself out if something does not work.
+If you want more details check: https://github.com/Zimbra-Community/zimbra-rocket/wiki/Debugging

 Also enable the full iframe integration like so:
 ![Zimbra Rocket](https://raw.githubusercontent.com/Zimbra-Community/zimbra-rocket/master/img/zimbra-rocket-iframe2.png?1)